Environmental education through arts and science in Hudson Valley schools

 ROW incorporates observation-based nature exploration and the arts into traditional education.
 Our educators deliver 45-minute workshops during the day on school grounds including outdoor field study with creative activities.
 Beacon Institute offers a regional version of ROW to schools in the Hudson Valley, using the resources and materials of the international program, while focusing on the Hudson River watershed.

 ROW workshops are run by award-winning authors, certified educators and experienced interpretive naturalists.
-All ROW programs are tailored to and satisfy NY State Learning Standards.
+All ROW programs are constantly updated to satisfy evolving NYS Learning Standards.

 At the end of the school year, we feature student works in culminating ROW events.
 Previously, Poetry Trails were installed in area nature preserves, and in the future Beacon Institute's Gallery will host ROW exhibits.